uxdxdev/uxdxdev.github.io/content/blog/flux-unidirectional-data-flow/index.md

 keywords: flux,soc,redux,data flow
 ---

 > Flux is the application architecture that Facebook uses for building client-side web applications.
 Redux is a popular JavaScript implementation of the Flux pattern.
-This pattern reminds me of an insurance company.
+This pattern can be explained through the analogy of an insurance company.

 <!-- end -->

-I'm going to attempt to explain data flow in the Flux pattern with an insurance company analogy using Redux.
+I've recently been working through a popular [React course on Udemy](https://www.udemy.com/course/react-redux/) and in this course the Flux pattern is explained using an insurance company analogy with Redux.
+I'm going to share this example and expand on it a little, hopefully it's useful to you.

 ![Flux as an insurance company](./images/flux-overview.png) *The Flux pattern compared to an example workflow in an insurance company*